 Word Sharing Circle (WSC) Reflection Guide

-May 18, 2025 (Cycle C, Year I) – 5th Sunday of Easter
+June 29, 2025 (Cycle C, Year I) – Solemnity of Saints Peter and Paul, Apostles

 Reflection: